nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/advanced_kconfigs.rst

 * Set :kconfig:option:`CONFIG_CHIP_BLE_EXT_ADVERTISING` to ``y`` to enable Extended Announcement (also called Extended Beaconing), which allows a device to advertise for a duration of more than 15 minutes.
   The advertising duration can be extended to a maximum duration of 48 hours, however the set of advertised data is changed to increase the user privacy.
 * Set :kconfig:option:`CONFIG_CHIP_BLE_ADVERTISING_DURATION` to a value of time in minutes to specify how long the device will advertise Matter service over Bluetooth LE.
-  It can not be set to values higher than 15 minutes unless the Extended Announcement feature is enabled.
+  It cannot be set to values higher than 15 minutes unless the Extended Announcement feature is enabled.

 .. _ug_matter_configuring_optional_nfc: